OganAltug/ME461F25_LittleDaisies/hw/task_6_bouncing_ball/README.md

 | `udp_multicasting/`     | Experimental multicast (unsupported)     |
 | `web_server/`           | AP/STA WiFi + HTTP communication         |
 | `task_6_bouncing_ball/` | Distributed multi-Pico game              |

----

-If you want, I can generate:

-- A PDF tutorial
-- A more graphical README with images
-- Block diagrams or architecture charts
-- A demonstration script for ME461 presentation